IlanaLadis/Ilana-Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second-year graduate student working with Bethany Teachman at the University of Virginia.
+I am a second-year graduate student working with <a href="http://teachman.org/index.html" target="_top">Bethany Teachman</a> at the University of Virginia.
 My research interests include applications of machine learning to better understand, predict, and ultimately prevent suicidal thoughts and behaviors.